 It was a vile situation when Sakura continued to think about it, but she couldn't do much about it anymore.
 She had a choice between Konoha and the Uchiha clan, and her choice was clear, no matter the outcome.

-Yet, while peace was returning to Konoha, Akatsuki was still moving in the shadows.
+Yet, while peace was returning to Konoha, Akatsuki was moving in the shadows.
 She gritted her teeth.
-She was still developing a seal that could lock away Zetsu, but it was a tedious and difficult process, especially without her mentors.
+She was still developing a seal that could lock away Zetsu, but it was a tedious and difficult process.
 But once Zetsu was out of the way, Kaguya's revival would be put to a halt.

 Next was Madara.
 According to Obito, he was truly dead at the moment but would be resurrected at the time the Ten Tails was revived.
 She couldn't have this either—meaning, Kabuto had to be killed as soon as possible.

 She narrowed her eyes at the thought of Orochimaru's right hand, wondering what he was doing at the moment.
 She had never seen him around in the streets of Konoha, but the man was a slippery bastard to start with.
 She needed to take him out early.

 None of the other Akatsuki members were a large threat at the moment other than Orochimaru.
 His possible invasion of Konoha was only two years away and Sakura was itching to figure out his method.
 Otogakure was Orochimaru's main force along with Suna, but the village was founded after his defection from Akatsuki.
 Had he left yet?
 Was he still planning his invasion?